maxmarcon/live_select/README.md

 ## Showcase app 🎪

 The repository includes a showcase app that you can use to experiment with the different options and parameters for `LiveSelect`.
+The showcase app is available [here](https://live-select.fly.dev/).

-To start the showcase app, simply run:
+To start the showcase app locally, simply run:

 ```
 mix setup